 Step 5: Apply Plastic Adhesion Promoter

 Read the instructions on the can.
 Slide on the plastic trigger for better control.
 Shake the can.
 Hold it 15 inches away from the surface and spray in even strokes.
-1-2 light coats is all the is needed.
+1-2 light coats are all that is needed.

 Step 6: Apply Primer

 Apply gray primer next.
-Read instructions on the can.
-Use plastic trigger over the can for better control and coverage.
+Read the instructions on the can.
+Use a plastic trigger over the can for better control and coverage.
 Spray 3-4 coats leaving 15 min of drying time between coats.

 Step 7: Sanding Primer

 Read instructions.
 Shake the can.
-Use plastic trigger for better control.
-Test the touch up paint first to make sure the paint is matching.
+Use a plastic trigger for better control.
+Test the touch-up paint first to make sure the paint is matching.
 Hold the can 15 inches away from the surface and spray in even strokes.
 3-4 coats should be enough to cover the primer.
-Give each coat 15 min drying time.
-If you see some dust, wipe it off with tack rag.
+Give each coat 15 minutes of drying time.
+If you see some dust, wipe it off with a tack rag.

-After your are done, the paint will look dull in comparison to the rest of the car.
+After you are done, the paint will look dull in comparison to the rest of the car.
 To bring out the shine, we’ll need to apply a clear coat.

 Step 9: Applying Clear Coat